Sorting by Shapes is a hands-on math activity!

 In this case, our spheres have curves, and the cubes have straight sides and flat surfaces.

-Some activities even sort two-dimensional shapes from three-dimensional shapes.
+Some activities sort two-dimensional shapes from three-dimensional shapes.
 In this case, preschoolers look at which shape is flat vs. which shape they can hold.

-Use this outline when sorting by shape.
+Use this outline when sorting by shape:

 - Faces – flat surfaces